HOW DOES A 5th WHEEL HITCH WORK?

 How to choose the right 5th wheel?

-To choose the correct 5th wheel for you, you need to take certain things into consideration.
 These things are the weight of your tow vehicle, the size of your cargo trailer or 5th wheel, and the distance between the king pin on your tow vehicle to where you would like it mounted on your trailer.

 Before buying a fifth wheel, take some time to research options for different makes and models.
 Look at magazine reviews, online reviews, and ratings from consumer services.
-Take the time to scrutinize all aspects of each rig before making a purchase so that you are happy with what you have in the long run.
-This will spare you costly returns due to faulty equipment over time.

 Once you know what company made your favorite fifth-wheel trailers, do some comparison shopping to see if there are similar styles available at lower prices elsewhere.
 You may also find that you can save some money by purchasing a pre-owned fifth wheel rather than a new model.
 Just be sure to have the unit inspected before signing on the dotted line.